albertaw/reading-list/README.md

 - ["A Relational Model for Data for Large Shared Data Banks" Codd](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.98.5286&rep=rep1&type=pdf)
 - "SEQUEL: A Structured English Query Language" Donald Chamberlin, Raymond Boyce
 - [The 1995 SQL Reunion: People, Projects, and Politics](http://www.scs.stanford.edu/~dbg/readings/SRC-1997-018.pdf)
 - "Correctness Concerns and, Among Other Things, Why They Are Resented" Edsger Dijkstra
+- Coders at Work: Reflections on the Craft of Programming
+- Founders at Work: Stories of Startups' Early Days
+- The Five Dysfunctions of a Team: A Leadership Fable
+- The Little Schemer
+- The Little Prover
+- The Seasoned Schemer
+- The Reasoned Schemer
+- Black Hat Python

 Math
 --------------------------------------